Carotid artery surgery

 Before the Procedure

-Your health care provider will do a thorough physical exam and order several medical tests.
+Your provider will do a thorough physical exam and order several medical tests.

 Tell your provider what medicines you are taking, even medicines, supplements, or herbs you bought without a prescription.